 If a hobo chanced upon Don’s house in the present-day, he’d probably etch the same mark.

 The flashbacks are some of the most thought-provoking scenes that Mad Men has had to offer, yet they only take up seven minutes of the total runtime.
 Luckily, the rest of “The Hobo Code” features several plot lines that are just as enticing, if not more so.

 The episode begins with Peggy and Pete riding the elevator together.
 The sexual tension is so thick you could cut it with a knife.
-And that’s exactly what they do — the two of them fuck on Pete’s couch before the rest of the employees get to work.
+And that’s exactly what they do — the two of them fuck in Pete’s office before the rest of the employees get to work.

 Peggy’s been one of the show’s most complex characters so far, and her motivations have been somewhat unclear.
 She doesn’t fit in with the other secretaries at work, instead preferring to focus her talents on advertising (the copy she wrote for the lipstick account is a rousing success) rather than men.
-However, the one man she does have sex with, Peter Campbell, has been the show’s biggest asshole.
+However, the one man she does have sex with happens to be the show’s biggest asshole.

 Their relationship is a confusing dynamic.
 Pete is a married man who goes from cheery to cynical at the drop of a hat.
 Meanwhile, Peggy is a wide-eyed workaholic who doesn’t seem too interested in romance.
 Their chemistry is lacking.

 At a vivacious party celebrating Peggy’s newfound success, Pete tells her, “I don’t like you like this.”
 She dances the twist with tears in her eyes.